-Specific admission requirements and procedures for all international students are listed on the official international student application form.
-These criteria vary from those applied to United States citizens and international student applicants should read carefully the International Student Application for Admission.
+Specific admission requirements and procedures for all international students are listed on the University's international student application form.
+These criteria differ from those applied to United States citizens, and international applicants should read the International Student application carefully.

 Special Students